sumnerevans/sumnerevans.com/content/about.md

 Hello, welcome to my website!
 I am so glad you stopped by to check it out!

 Let me introduce myself.
 My name is Sumner, I am 23 years old and live in Denver, Colorado.
-I am a Software Engineer at [The Trade Desk](https://www.thetradedesk.com/) and an Adjunct Professor at [Colorado School of Mines](https://mines.edu).
-I graduated with my undergraduate degree in Computer Science from Colorado School of Mines in May 2018 and then graduated with my masters degree in Computer Science from Mines in May 2019.
+I am a Software Engineer at [Beeper](https://beeper.com/) and an Adjunct Professor at [Colorado School of Mines](https://mines.edu).
+I am a Colorado School of Mines alum (bachelor's in CS, 2018; masters in CS, 2019).

 Things I'm passionate about:

 * Programming
 * Computer Science
 * Software Architecture and Software Engineering
+* Self hosting and data ownership
+* Free and Open Source Software
+* Distributed systems
 * CS Education
-* Self hosting and owning my data
-* Free and Open Source Software

-I'm grateful to have a great job where I am able to exercise my love of programming and computer science.
-On the side, I work on a variety of open source projects, which you can find on my [portfolio][1].
+I'm grateful to have a great job where I am able to exercise my passions.
+On the side, I also work on a variety of open source projects, which you can find on my [portfolio][1].

 I was homeschooled through high school, but I also attended Red Rocks Community College doing a few classes a semester during high school.
 I also worked at